Domestic (ABA) Tour General Information (Excludes Florida)

 NO SINGLE OPTION FOR THIS TRIP

 Join Archaeopteryx Tours for a one-week adventure to see the endemic bird species of Hawaii.
 This island chain once supported a thriving avian population, which now sadly is ravaged by released pigs, mongooses, disease, and development.
 But still their birds are hanging on in places like the Hakalau National Wildlife Refuge.
-We’ll see the iconic bird species such as the Iiwi with its curved bill designed for foraging in flowers and the Nene, the state bird.
+We’ll see the iconic bird species such as the Iiwi with its curved bill designed for foraging in flowers and the Nene, a goose that is the state bird.

-September 2nd – Arrive Kona Airport no later than 2pm.
-Check into Royal Kona Resort, dinner as a group, and introductions.
+Day 1 – Arrive at Kona Airport no later than 2pm.
+Check into the

-Bird hotel grounds for Common Waxbill, Yellow-billed Cardinal, and African Silverbill
+Kona Islander Vacation Club (or similar) and have dinner as a group, and introductions.
+We’ll then bird the hotel grounds for Common Waxbill, Yellow-billed Cardinal, and African Silverbill

-Old Saddle Road – Short-eared Owl (Hawaiian), Black Francolin, Ring-necked Pheasant, and Wild Turkey
+Old Saddle Road – Short-eared Owl (Hawaiian), Black Francolin,

-water treatment plant – Hawaiian Coot, Black-necked Stilt (Hawaiian Subspecies), Wandering Tattler, Pacific Golden Plover.
+for Hawaiian Coot, Black-necked Stilt (Hawaiian Subspecies), Wandering Tattler, Pacific Golden Plover.
 This will require a long walk from the gated parking area.

 Old Kona Airport – Spotted Dove, Yellow-fronted Canary, Saffron Finch, other introduced species